asampley/UTF-Nate/README.md

 ```

 ### Docker

+If you use the Dockerfile, the default working directory is /opt/utf-nate.
+Put the resources,
+keys.toml, and config.toml there.

 I recommend building the docker image using guix.
 Then do all your docker magic to pass along access
 to the resources folder, keys.toml, config.toml, network to the database, etc. I don't use docker